pavel-maltsev/IBM-Cloud-Pak-for-Data/Setup WKC demo environment/Reference data/Reference_Data.md

 # Creation of the new Reference data sets

+## Disclaimer

+The current guide and screenshots are valid for the IBM CP4D v4.8.2

 ## Before you start

 - Make sure you have the "Reference Data" category in the Glossary